KaranveerB/moonlight-userChrome/README.md

 @import "custom/_megabar-disable.css";
 ```

+## Disabling fork additions
+Certain additions in this fork can be disabled through slight modifiations in the files.

 ### Disable auto-hiding URL bar
-Comment out or delete the following line:
+Comment out or delete the following line in `userChrome.css`:
 ```css
 @import '_navigation-bar-hide.css';
 ```
 ### Disable favicon as close button
-Comment out or delete the following line:
+Comment out or delete the following line in `userChrome.css`:
 ```css
 @import '_favicon-close.css';
 ```

-### Remove left padding on windows
+### Remove left padding on tab bar
 In `_tab-bar.css` change the 4th values to `0px` for the following lines:

 ```css